-We applied for a Q3 grant from the Moody foundation in Texas for both PolyVent and GOSQAS.
-We did not hear back from them.
-We will reapply.
+We have applied for a grant from the Moody foundation in Texas for both PolyVent and GOSQAS.
+We have not heard back from them.

 PolyVent has been submitted to the Hackaday "Save the World" contest with over \$135K in prizes and a \$50K first prize.
-This has thousands of applicants, but we had high hopes of winning some recognition at least.
-We did not.
+This has thousands of applicants, but we have high hopes of winning some recognition at least.